AY2324S2-CS2103T-T08-1/tp/docs/DeveloperGuide.md

 17. **Cluster**: A group of patients who are infected by the same disease.
 18. **Patient Visit**: A record of a patient's one specific visit to the clinic, including the date of visit, symptoms, diagnosis, and status.
 19. **Patient History**: A collection of all the visits by a patient.
-20. **Patient Record**: A collection of all the information about a patient, including the patient's name, NRIC, phone number, address, email, country.
+20. **Patient Profile**: A collection of all the information about a patient, including the patient's name, NRIC, phone number, address, email, country.

 --------------------------------------------------------------------------------------------------------------------